-The carrying value of cash, other receivables, accounts payable and accrued liabilities, due to related parties, loans payable, and promissory notes approximated their fair value because of the relatively short-term nature of these instruments.
+The carrying value of cash, other receivables, accounts payable and accrued liabilities, exploration funding, loans payable, and promissory notes approximated their fair value because of the relatively short-term nature of these instruments.
+The carrying value of lease liability approximated its fair value as it bears interest that approximates current market rates.